|

 and GIVE US A CLUE and a regular spot on THE JOHN DAVIDSON SHOW

 which also showed in the States.
-Aimi starred in a sitcom for STV, DO YOU COME HERE OFTEN and a special THOSE WONDERFUL SCOTTISH GIRLS with Lulu and Annie Ross.
+Aimi starred in a sitcom for STV, DO YOU COME

 In RENTAGHOST Aimi played "Susie Starlight."